eclipse-archived/ceylon-lang.org/blog/2013-03-14-ceylon-m5-nesa-pong.md

 - tuples,
 - several important syntax changes in response to community feedback and practical experience, and
-- a datetime module and a HTTP server.
+- a datetime module and an HTTP server.

 You can download the Ceylon command line distribution here: